The agency recruiter. The mere thought to most people induces shudders and visions of a smiling, LinkedIn loving individual.

 - Expertise: What specific knowledge is required?
 Is prior experience in a sector beneficial to hiring?

-- Culture: Is this a short term hire or a longer term prospect?
+- Culture: Is this a short term hire or a longer-term prospect?
 Is knowledge of the team culture important?

-- Money: Does the hiring need justify a long term sunk cost?
+- Money: Does the hiring need to justify a long term sunk cost?
 Or is a short term one-off fee more appropriate?

-From that data you can find a balance between filling your talent needs with agency recruiters and in-house recruiters.
-Finding the optimal hiring partner for your company may take time, but it’s worth investing the time in getting it right in order to build a team for growth.
+All things considered, analytics are key.
+It is important to measure your ‘good’ hires and work out why those were successful.
+From that data, you can find a balance between filling your talent needs with agency recruiters and in-house recruiters.
+Finding the optimal hiring partner for your company may take time, but it’s worth investing the time in order to build a team for growth.

-Our mission is to address these talent needs with startup friendly, innovative and creative solutions.
+Our mission is to address these talent needs with startup-friendly, innovative and creative solutions.
 We believe startups are the best places to work, and we’re driven by the prospect of making our clients happy.
 No cold emails, no sales commission and certainly no suits here!